graphql-kit/graphql-faker/README.md

 The `@sample` directive is meant to be used for more fine grained constraints and control such as the range of the number of items to return for a particular property.

-You can also pass an optional `config` object as the second argument to `fakeSchema` with options for each of the basic supported GraphQL schema (leaf) types, such as `array`, `string` etc.
+You can also pass an optional `config` object as the second argument to `fakeSchema` with various options for more fine-grained control.

+### Custom configuration

 ```js
 const pickOne = require("pick-one");